-Are you in Years 9 – 12 and passionate about global issues, human rights or multiculturalism?
+Are you in Years 9 – 12 and passionate about international relations?

 We want your voice to be heard.

-On 3-5 March 2017, more than 125 students from across the state will meet at the Bornhoffen PCYC and take part in the global conversation.
-You’ll learn about leadership, diplomacy and advocacy.
+In February 2018, more than 125 students from across the state will meet at the Sunshine Coast Recreation Centre to learn about leadership, diplomacy and advocacy.
 You will connect with issues that baffle the leaders of today and shape our national discourse.
 Perhaps most importantly, you will form friendships with a diverse array of students from all around Queensland and Northern New South Wales and become inspired to deliver change in your local communities, and eventually the world.

-Recent years have produced plenty of conversation about multiculturalism.
-In an evolving world multiculturalism forms our attitudes to national identity, cultural cohesion, conflict, and personal beliefs.
-These effects change with the incorporation of other cultures into our own.
-One needs not look further than the refugee crisis to grasp the complexity of multiculturalism in a modern context, where concerns about economic capacity and security are contrasted against ideals of inclusion and humanitarianism.
+Recent years have produced plenty of conversation surrounding diplomacy and political power.
+In an evolving world, politics and diplomacy interact with national identity, cultural cohesion, conflict, and personal beliefs.
+One needs not look further than the refugee crisis to grasp the complexity of diplomacy and political influence in a modern context, where concerns about economic capacity and security are contrasted against ideals of inclusion and humanitarianism.

 State Conference spans across three days, giving you a chance to meet friends from all across Queensland and Northern New South Wales.